COVID Resources for School Librarians

 Quarantine Tracker Signs

 Each of our bins has a sign attached to it like the one you see above.
 I’ll use these signs to track the release dates, so I’ll know when the books are safe to re-shelve.
-You can download a set of the signs here: Quarantine Bin Signs_ThatLibraryGirl.
+You can download a set of the free signs here: Quarantine Bin Signs_ThatLibraryGirl.
 I laminated mine because I want to circle each release day with a Sharpie and later get rid of the mark with fingernail polish remover.
 That way I can avoid accidental erasures, and I can also reuse my signs.
-I included two versions in the download, so you can select a good fit for your situation.
-Again, I hope these coronavirus resources for librarians take something off your plate as we head back to school.
+I included two versions in the free download, so you can select a good fit for your situation.
+Again, I hope these COVID resources for school librarians take something off your plate as we head back to school.

 Hello!
 Looking for the freebies?